 The procedure: Liposuction works by breaking apart excess fat cells and suctioning them away.
 There are a few techniques, one being VASER® liposuction.
 VASER® is an advanced technology favored by our plastic surgeons.
-It uses ultrasound energy to emulsify the fat cells.
-Once emulsified, they can be removed more efficiently, causing less bleeding, bruising and post-op discomfort.
+It uses ultrasound energy to emulsify fat cells.
+Once emulsified, they can be removed more efficiently, causing less bleeding, bruising, and post-op discomfort.

 Is Liposuction the Best Procedure for Your Goals?